Tackling Fake News in Bengali: Unraveling the Impact of Summarization vs. Augmentation on Pre-trained Language Models: Related Works

-In the paper of Khan et al. \cite{bib61}, along with traditional methods, they also experimented with deep learning models such as - CNN, LSTM, Bi-LSTM, C-LSTM, HAN, Conv-HAN, char level C-LSTM.
+In the paper of Khan et al. \cite{bib61}, along with traditional methods, they also experimented with deep learning models such as - CNN, LSTM, Bi-LSTM, Convolutional-LSTM (C-LSTM), Hierarchical Attention Network (HAN), Conv-HAN, char-LSTM.
+For the CNN, LSTM, Bi-LSTM models, 100 dimensional pre-trained GloVe embedings were used and HAN and Conv-HAN architectures employed 100 dimensional bidirectional GRU encoding.
 Their interpretation of the result is that no deep learning model is uniquely superior to others as no model performs consistently well on all three of their datasets.
-In addition, they note that while neural network-based models exhibit good accuracy and f1-score on a fairly large dataset (Combined Corpus), they exhibit overfitting on a small dataset (LIAR).
+In addition, they note that while neural network-based models exhibit good accuracy and \( F_1 \)-score on a fairly large dataset (Combined Corpus), they exhibit overfitting on a small dataset (LIAR).
 Keya et al. in their paper - AugFakeBERT \cite{bib12} experimented with all three - traditional, deep learning and transformer based approach.
-For deep learning models they used CNN, LSTM, Bi-LSTM and CNN-LSTM.
+For deep learning models they used CNN, LSTM, Bi-LSTM and CNN-LSTM with 128 dimensional trainable embeddings.